Leuven: autonomous Mobility in Action

 European and Belgian collaboration

-Unique to this project is the collaboration between public actors from all three Belgian regions.
-Discussions are also underway with federal and regional governments to further support the project.
+A unique feature of this project is the collaboration between public actors from all three Belgian regions.
+De Lijn is taking the necessary steps to set up a follow-up project.

 informationBlur

 Want to know more?Would you like to know more about the AMAM project, the technology behind the shuttles, or how you can take a ride yourself?
-Discover it on this page and follow the updates via De Lijn and the City of Leuven.
+Discover it on the page of Mobilty Masterclass and follow the updates via De Lijn and the City of Leuven.